Hokkaidō-Iryōdaigaku Station: History

 The station opened on 1 April 1982, initially named Daigakumae Station (大学前駅).

 Electric services commenced from 1 June 2012, following electrification of the line between Sapporo and this station.

 In December 2018, it was announced that the station would become the terminus station of the Sasshō Line as a result of the closure of the non-electrified section of the line in May 2020.
-Services ceased from 18 April 2020 due to the COVID-19 crisis; the line was officially closed on 7 May 2020 as planned.
+Services ceased from 18 April 2020 due to the COVID-19 crisis; the section was officially closed on 7 May 2020 as planned.
+The HSUH is planned to be relocated to Kitahiroshima by August 2028, and JR Hokkaido plans to rename the station when the relocation takes place.